PelionIoT/connected-lights-cloud/docs/3_software.md

 $ mbed compile -t GCC_ARM -m YOUR_BOARD_NAME --flash
 ```

-When the compilation has completed a `connected-lights-cloud.bin` file appears in the `BUILD\YOUR_BOARD_NAME\GCC_ARM` folder and is auto flashed onto the board.
+When the compilation has completed, a `connected-lights-cloud.bin` file appears in the `BUILD\YOUR_BOARD_NAME\GCC_ARM` folder and is automatically flashed onto the board.

 <span class="notes">**Note:** On some boards, you might need to press the *Reset* button to load the program.</span>